sunesimonsen/transformation/packages/core/Readme.md

 ```

 Notice this is only useful for cases where your pipeline is more CPU intensive
-then the overhead of communicating with the child process.
+than the overhead of communicating with the child process.

 As an example let's try to square numbers in a child process.